justinHume/web-components-site/source/_posts/2013-05-28-readium-js-development.markdown

 author: <a href="http://github.com/justinHume">Justin Hume</a>
 ---

-This post discusses Readium.js development priorities up to this point, as well as how you can get involved with the project.
+This post discusses Readium.js development priorities up to now, as well as how you can get involved with the project.

 ## Motivation